ballerina-platform/module-ballerina-soap/soap/Module.md

-Connects to SOAP backend from Ballerina.
+Connects from Ballerina to the SOAP backend.

 # Module Overview

-The SOAP connector allows you to send an ordinary XML request to a soap backend by specifying the necessary details to construct a SOAP envelope.
-It abstracts out the details of the creation of a SOAP envelope, headers and the body in a SOAP message.
+The SOAP connector allows you to send an ordinary XML request to a SOAP backend by specifying the necessary details to construct a SOAP envelope.
+It abstracts out the details of the creation of a SOAP envelope, headers, and the body in a SOAP message.

 ## Compatibility